rahulraj9090/ionic3-todo-list/README.md

 <ul>
 	<li>
-		ionic3 Todo List is a ionic project, here you can add new task and edit it and delete it.
+		ionic3 Todo List is a ionic project.
+Here you can add new task and edit it and delete it.
 	</li>
 </ul>